ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 {: #ex-rates title="Examples of signals and corresponding rates"}

-## Rough Time Span
+## Monitoring Period {#time}

-The time over which throughput advice applies is fixed to a period of 60 seconds.
+The time over which throughput advice applies is defined to be a period of 67 seconds.

 Endpoints that receive throughput advice can advise their peer of the limit.
-The sending peer can respect the advice by limiting the amount of data it sends over any 60 second span.
+The sending peer can respect the advice by limiting the amount of data it sends over any 67 second span.

 Protocol participants can use a different period, depending on their role.
-Senders can limit their send rate over any time period up to 60 seconds.
+Senders can limit their send rate over any time period up to 67 seconds.
-Network elements can monitor and apply limits to send rates using time period of at least 60 seconds.
+Network elements can monitor and apply limits to send rates using time period of at least 67 seconds.

 A sample algorithm for ensuring adherance to throughput advice is included in {{sliding-window}}.